 How to visit.
 Cambridge is just over 60 miles (95 km) north of London, and the easiest way to visit is by taking a direct train from King’s Cross Station in London.
 It takes less than 50 minutes, so you can easily visit Cambridge on your own, without a tour.

 Best tours from London.
 If you rather visit Cambridge with a tour from London, there are several options as well.
-If you decide to go this way, then this tour is the best option.
+If you decide to go this way, then this tour is one of the best options.
 Or you can see two university towns in one day with this tour that visits Cambridge and Oxford in 1 day.

 11. Canterbury Cathedral & Leeds Castle